k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: tortles and breathing underwater
 - Fix: You are very fast from something
 - Fix: sections of wall being visible when they shouldn't yet
+- Fix: triggering knockback feedback on an already dead monster